Wade Wilson (film character)

-Wade Wilson, also known as Deadpool, is a fictional character in 20th Century Fox's X-Men film series and later the Marvel Cinematic Universe (MCU) media franchise produced by Marvel Studios.
-He is portrayed by Ryan Reynolds and is based on the Marvel Comics character of the same name.
-The initial, heavily adapted interpretation of the character first appeared in X-Men Origins: Wolverine (2009) as a mutant mercenary and a member of Major William Stryker's black ops military team.
-Wilson is transformed by Stryker into a genetically altered mutant killer known as Weapon XI, but is defeated by his former teammates Logan and Victor Creed.
+Wade Winston Wilson, also known as Deadpool, is a character portrayed by Ryan Reynolds in 20th Century Fox's X-Men film series and later the Marvel Cinematic Universe (MCU) media franchise produced by Marvel Studios.
+Based on the Marvel Comics character Deadpool by Rob Liefeld and Fabian Nicieza, he was loosely adapted for his first appearance in X-Men Origins: Wolverine (2009), in which he is depicted as a member of Major William Stryker's Team X who is transformed into a genetically altered mutant killer known as Weapon XI, before being defeated by his former teammate Wolverine.
+This iteration of the character was negatively received by both critics and fans alike for deviating from the source material.